IRUJONEU/qt_ros2_gui/README.md

-# qt_ros2_gui
+# ROS2 Qt GUI Template
-A ROS2 GUI template using Qt, with Qt Designer support.
+This package only provides a template for creating ROS2 GUI applications using Qt, with Qt Designer support.
 A starting point for custom ROS2 GUI applications.

-## ROS2 Qt GUI Template

-This package provides a template for creating ROS2 GUI applications using Qt.

 ## Features